cloudevents/spec/json-format.md

 | URI-reference | [string][json-string] following [RFC 3986][rfc3986]            |
 | Timestamp     | [string][json-string] following [RFC 3339][rfc3339] (ISO 8601) |

-Extension specifications MAY define diverging mapping rules for the values of attributes they define.
+Extension specifications MAY define secondary mapping rules for the values of attributes they define, but MUST also include the previously defined primary mapping.

 For instance, the attribute value might be a data structure defined in a standard outside of CloudEvents, with a formal JSON mapping, and there might be risk of translation errors or information loss when the original format is not preserved.

-An extension specification that defines a diverging mapping rule for JSON, and any revision of such a specification, MUST also define explicit mapping rules for all other event formats that are part of the CloudEvents core at the time of the submission or revision.
+An extension specification that defines a secondary mapping rule for JSON, and any revision of such a specification, MUST also define explicit mapping rules for all other event formats that are part of the CloudEvents core at the time of the submission or revision.